 Host businesses, farms or organisations will be prohibited from using unlicensed labour hire providers.

-Once the scheme commences, workers who are entering into an arrangement with a labour hire provider are advised to check if the provider is licensed.
+Workers who are entering into an arrangement with a labour hire provider are advised to check if the provider is licensed.
 The Labour Hire Authority will keep a Register of Licensed Labour Hire Providers which will be available once the scheme commences.
 Workers will also be able to check a separate online list of ‘Applications received’ to check whether a provider has applied for a licence.
 Workers will fall into the category of ‘interested persons’ who can make an objection to a licence being issued to an applicant.

 Monitoring the licensing scheme